 xml:lang Handling in XAML

-xml:lang attribute is an XML-defined attribute that declares the language and culture information for an element in XML.
-This same meaning of the attribute persists in XAML; however, some additional considerations apply.
+xml:lang is an XML defined attribute that declares the language and culture information for an object element.

 XAML Attribute Usage